 Model error was assessed on a subwatershed basis (Appendix D).
 High model error was most pervasive for lakes in the northwest, west and southern subwatersheds that have disturbance from urban and shoreline development, agriculture and mining.
 The model however, generally performed well for the validation lakes located in the eastern (East Wanapitei River, Kukagami, Sturgeon River, Red Deer River) subwatersheds with greater than 20% error for 3 of 11 lakes with monitoring data.
 These subwatersheds are mostly forested with little to no development or agriculture but some disturbance from mining activity.
-The model overestimated phosphorus concentration for Matagamasi Lake by 31%, but this lake is complex and should be modeled as separate basins which may correct the model error.
-Furthermore, this lake has very low phosphorus concentration (mean TP{so} = 3.9 μ g/L) and model error is therefore sensitive to small variance in measured data.
+The model overestimated phosphorus concentration for Matagamasi Lake by 31%, but this lake is complex with multiple basins and may require more detailed modeling to correct the error.
+Furthermore, this lake has very low phosphorus concentration (mean TP{so} = $3.9 \mu g/L$) and model error is therefore sensitive to small variance in measured data.
 The model also underestimated phosphorus concentration in two lakes in the East Wanapitei subwatershed (Raft and T/Dill lakes) by more than 20%, but the cause of the underestimation cannot be determined with existing data.

-While the LCM mostly provides acceptable estimates for lakes in the eastern subwatersheds, there are, however, few monitored lakes in these subwatersheds (11 monitored lakes out of 71 lakes in these subwatersheds).
+While the LCM mostly provided acceptable estimates for lakes in the eastern subwatersheds, there were, however, few monitored lakes in these subwatersheds (11 monitored lakes out of 71 lakes).
 A greater number of validation lakes would be required to confirm the applicability of the model for lakes in these subwatersheds.